HazelnutParadise/insyra/Docs/plot.md

 - `Title`: The title of the pie chart.
 - `Subtitle`: The subtitle of the pie chart.
-- `SeriesData`: The data for the pie slices.
+- `Data`: The data for the pie slices.
 Supported types:
   - `[]float64`: A list of float values representing each slice's value.
   - `*insyra.DataList`: `DataList` structure.
   - `insyra.IDataList`: `IDataList` interface implementation.
 - `Labels`: The labels for each pie slice (e.g., category names).
-Must match the length of `SeriesData`.
+Must match the length of `Data`.
 - `Colors` (optional): Colors for the slices.
 - `ShowLabels` (optional): Display labels on the slices.
 Default is `false`.
 - `LabelPos` (optional): Position of the labels (e.g., "inside", "outside").
 Default is `"outside"`.